Creating sections and sub-categories

 Preview and publish

 Before making your categories live, preview how they’ll appear to users, then publish your changes.
 Category changes are version controlled and are not live until you publish them.
-This is done to ensure that your users do not see intermittent changes when they are interacting with the preference page.1
+This is done to ensure that your users do not see intermittent changes when they are interacting with the preference page.Preview

 Click Preview to see how categories will appear to users on the preference page.
+The preview renders the full preference experience, including:

 Publish